 ANSC 5673 Digestive Physiology and Nutrition of Domestic Animals A discussion of the role of nutrients and physiological and metabolic mechanisms involved in nutrient utilization by domestic animals.
 Emphasis will be placed on food-producing animals, horses, dogs, cats, and catfish.
-Prerequisite: ANSC 1613 to provide students with theories and skills associated with nutrition-related laboratory analyses.
+Prerequisite: ANSC 1613.